-- The operational structures (Risk Owners) are the first line of defence.
-The Risk Owners are ultimately responsible for risks concerning their area and to define and update the actions needed to make their risk management processes effective and efficient.
-They control the activity of the Risk Takers, who deal directly with the market and the internal and external parties and who define activities and programmes from which risks may arise.
-The risk management initiatives defined by the Risk Owners address the way Risk Takers undertake risks.
-In addition, there are a number of support units (e.g. Actuarial) and oversight committees (Risk Observers) responsible for constantly monitoring specific risk categories, in order to measure and analyse them and to identify risk mitigation actions to the Risk Owners. - The Risk Management, Compliance and elements of the Actuarial Function represent the Second Line of Defence.
+- Risk Owners are the first line of defence.
+Risk Owners are ultimately responsible for risks concerning their area and for defining and updating the actions needed to make their risk management processes effective and efficient. - The Risk Management, Compliance and elements of the Actuarial Function represent the Second Line of Defence.
 The Risk Management Function oversees the whole Risk Management System ensuring its effectiveness.
 It supports the Board and ExCo in defining the Risk Strategy and in the development of the methodologies to identify, take, assess, monitor and report risks.
 It also supports the Operating Units implementing and adopting the relevant policies and guidelines.
-The Compliance Function is in charge of evaluating whether the internal processes and controls are adequate to mitigate compliance risk.
+The Compliance Function is responsible for advising on compliance with law and regulation and internal provisions adopted under the UK SII regime.
 The Actuarial Function, through the Appointed Actuary, considers the reliability and adequacy of the quantification of the technical provisions and also reports to the Board on the effectiveness of the Company's reinsurance programme. - Internal Audit is the Third Line of Defence.
 Internal Audit is responsible for independently evaluating the effectiveness of the ICS and ERM and for confirming the operational effectiveness of the controls.